TopSecretStar/TopSecretStar/README.md

-# 👋 Hi, I'm Gerson Stuva!
+# 👋 Hi, I'm Gerson Cordova!

 I'm a passionate Software Developer with experience in building web and mobile applications and APIs.
 I love crafting high-quality, scalable solutions and continuously learning about new technologies.